jdsada30/MovieRecommender/README.md

 				System.out.println(m.title+ " " + oneStar);
 		}
 ```
-5. Final Results Example: (With some movies ommited)
+5. Final Results Example: (With some movies omited)
 ```
 The following movies and scores were predicted for you:
 "Into the Arms of Strangers: Stories of the Kindertransport (2000)"  *****